This is a guest post from Complí, a Hireology partner that manages HR and compliance initiatives across the entire workforce.

 When people are assessing job opportunities, culture makes all the difference.

-“I don’t think we can overemphasize the importance of culture,” said Sandy.
+“I don’t think we can overemphasize the importance of culture,” said Sandy Zannino, founder and CEO of Innovative Auto HR.
 “Culture can be described simply as: What is it like to work around here?
 Onboarding is the opportunity for the organization to answer that question.”

 When an employee quits, they usually do so because of issues with their immediate boss.
 The best way to avoid this is through periodic meetings with managers and employees, especially at the outset.
 In addition to acting as barometers for worker well-being, these check-ins build rapport, provide employees with the chance to offer feedback, and keep management accountable.

-Sandy and Scott told us that although onboarding can seem overwhelming, it isn’t “rocket science.”
-To keep your onboarding program simple and aligned with your other workforce processes, follow the 5 C’s—compliance, clarification, culture, connection, and check back—give new hires access to information early, and leverage technology wherever you can.
+Although onboarding can seem overwhelming, it isn’t “rocket science”.
+To keep your onboarding program simple and aligned with your other workforce processes, follow the 5 C’s — compliance, clarification, culture, connection, and check back — give new hires access to information early, and leverage technology wherever you can.

 “If an organization doesn’t have an onboarding program already in place, I think that the important part is starting, no matter where you start,” said Sandy.